StanJBrown/playground/docs/operators/crossover.md

             Boolean to denote if trees have been crossovered.

+    Constructor Arguments:

+        config (dict):
+            Configuration for the whole process.

+        **kwargs:

+            recorder (object):
+                Object that records the search process.

 ### one_point_crossover(tree_1, tree_2, crossover_index=None)
 Performs one point crossover in-place on both trees, `tree_1`, `tree_2`.
 By default the crossover point is chosen at a random common region, the index is